 The first is where they are a targeted group of users for the project.
 In this case, they should be interviewed as individuals (not as mangers of others), exploring their daily work patterns, and their specific needs.

 It may also be important to involve managers in order to gain sponsorship and support of the project.
 In this situation, a different set of questions should be used, to focus on the strategic direction of their section, and how the project may meet those needs.

-A list of stakeholders
+A list of staff